amnuts/opcache-gui/README.md

 ];
 ```

 If you want to change any of the defaults, you can pass in just the ones you want to change if you're happy to keep the rest as-is.
-Just alter the array at the top of the `index.php` script (or pass in the array differently to the `Service` class).
+Alter the array at the top of the `index.php` script (or pass in the array differently to the `Service` class).

 For example, the following would change only the `allow_reset` and `refresh_time` values but keep everything else as the default: